Severe Weather / Lightning Guidelines

 - If we are in a tornado warning, a tornado has been spotted and it is time to move to safe shelter immediately.

-- If a high percentage of storms are predicted in the area, the Building Supervisor must let Control and the lifeguard know of any approaching storms.
-A severe weather radio is located in the control office.
+- If a high percentage of storms are predicted in the area, employees should monitor any approaching storms.

-- If lightning is impending directly above, the Building Supervisor will alert the lifeguard and the pool must be cleared until storm completely passes.
+- If lightning is impending directly above, Guest Services will alert the lifeguard and the pool must be cleared until storm completely passes.

 - Monitor the weather radio for further updates.